-Specific construction activities and mitigation actions could fall under any of the six steps outlined above, and switch to a different step at any given time in light of new information or data collected through monitoring efforts.
-Further, because the Project's mitigation is being implemented on a programmatic basis, the step at which any given work area falls under is dependent on all the other work areas.
+falls under is dependent on all the other work areas.
 For example, an assessment of planned construction activity could reveal a loss in AAHUs would result from the work.
-The adaptive management team (see below) may then decide to implement a mitigation action that had been previously designed.
+The adaptive management team (see below) may then decide to implement a compensatory mitigation action that had been previously designed.
 However, a concurrent monitoring effort of a previously completed mitigation action could reveal a higher increase in AAHUs than what was initially anticipated through modeling efforts.
 The newly revealed increase in AAHUs essentially offsets the loss that triggered the implementation of the mitigation action, thereby moving the new mitigation action from the implementation step back to the design step.

 That hypothetical situation is just one of many different scenarios that are likely to occur as the Project's adaptive management plan is implemented.
-Given the nature of the Project and the subsequent complexities of its monitoring and adaptive management plan, the District is committed to being fully transparent with every detail of the process, including data sources used, site-specific and programmatic updates to AAHUs due to monitoring efforts, mitigation site planning, decisions made at adaptive management team meetings, etc. Accordingly, all future SSEAs will include the site-specific information presented in Table 1, make note of the updated information, and provide discussion on how updated information has affected the overall adaptive management process for the entire Project.
+Given the nature of the Project and the subsequent complexities of its monitoring and adaptive management plan, the District is committed to being fully transparent with every detail of the process, including data sources used, site-specific and overall Project updates to AAHUs due to monitoring efforts, mitigation site planning, decisions made at adaptive management team meetings, etc. Accordingly, all future SSEAs will include the site-specific information presented in Table 1, make note of the updated information, and provide discussion on how updated information has affected the overall adaptive management process for the entire Project.